-Some people call me Diabetes Blogger, some call me Diabetes Influencer… I prefer to be a patient advocate and a voice for me and my fellow Patients with Diabetes shaping our future.
-I have a Diabetes Blog, I’m very active on Instagram and I write for the biggest German Online Magazine about Diabetes.
-I also recently got elected as a “Young Leader in Diabetes” from IDF.
+Some people call me a diabetes blogger, some call me a diabetes influencer… I prefer saying I’m a patient advocate and a voice for me and my fellow patients with diabetes shaping our future.
+I have a diabetes blog, I’m very active on Instagram, and I write for the biggest German online magazine about Type 1 diabetes.
+I also recently got elected as a “Young Leader in Diabetes” by IDF.

-I was diagnosed while I was a high-school exchange student in the US and because I was misdiagnosed at first I was in a very bad place when I had to fly home to Germany to get treatment.
-I developed an anxiety disorder and depression and I was too weak to even stand up in the shower on my own.
+I was diagnosed while I was a high-school exchange student in the US, and because I was misdiagnosed at first, I was in a very bad place when I had to fly home to Germany to get treatment.
+I developed an anxiety disorder and depression, and I was too weak to even stand up in the shower on my own.
 It was a long way with constant battles until I was feeling better again.
 Those experiences really shaped me and the view I have on life.
-I learned the hard way that life is precious and promised myself to only do what makes me happy and helps me and others grow.
-My advocacy work is my dedication that I don’t want anyone to feel the pain I felt back then.
-I want to encourage, help and motivate people with Diabetes and Mental Health Struggles.
+I learned the hard way that life is precious, and promised myself to only do what makes me happy and helps me and others grow.
+My advocacy work is a vocation; I don’t want anyone to feel the pain I felt back then.
+I want to encourage, help and motivate people with Type 1 diabetes and mental health struggles.
 What makes me keep on moving every day are all the messages I get on a daily basis, telling me how much my story helped people cope with their own.
 It makes me happy to help and actually make a difference!

 Trust the process.
 It will eventually get better and work out the way you planned it.